daus89/cloud-resume-challenge/Kubenertes Challenge/README.md

 kubectl autoscale deployment my-ecommerce --cpu-percent=50 --min=2 --max=10
 ```
 3. Use Apache Bench to load test the deployment
-First, install the Apache Bench (BA)
+First, install the Apache Bench (AB)
 ```
 sudo apt-get update
 sudo apt-get install apache2-utils
 ```
-Second, run the BA against our public web.
+Second, run the AB against our public web.
 ```
 ab -n 50000 -c 200 http://<app public IP>/
 ```
 -n 50000 specifies the total number of requests to perform.
 -c 200 specifies the number of multiple requests to perform at a time.

-Use these kubectl commands to monitor the autoscale functionallity while running the BA test.
+Use these kubectl commands to monitor the autoscale functionallity while running the AB test.
 ```
 kubectl get hpa --watch
 ```